-K_2 molecules were formed in an 8 cm long custommade glass cell with a side-arm, which contained natural mixture of potassium isotopes.
+K_2 molecules were formed in an 8-cm-long custom-made glass cell with a sidearm, which contained a natural mixture of potassium isotopes.
 The cell had a diameter of 16 mm and the windows on both ends were flat and parallel.
 The cell was partly blackened from the outside to reduce reflections.
 It was connected by a dry valve to a vacuum system in order to pump away impurities that diffused from the walls of the cell.
-The cell was placed in an oven that was located between the poles of an electromagnet, which were separated by a 5 cm gap.
-The oven was made from non-magnetic materials and contained two separately powered heating elements.
-The temperature of the side-arm varied from 150° C to about 180° C. The temperature in the cell was maintained about 30° C higher to avoid metal deposition on the walls of the cell.
+The cell was placed in an oven that was located between the poles of an electromagnet, which were separated by a 5-cm gap.
+The oven was made from nonmagnetic materials and contained two separately powered heating elements.
+The temperature of the sidearm varied between 150 and 185 °C. The temperature in the cell was maintained 30 °C higher to avoid metal deposition on the walls of the cell.